 - Regulatory VaR is subject to a regulatory multiplier that is set at a minimum of three (which is the multiplier used in this table) and can be increased up to four, depending upon the number of backtesting exceptions.
-See "Regulatory VaR Backtesting Results."
+See "Regulatory VaR Backtesting Results" for further information.
 This result is further multiplied by 12.5 to convert into RWAs.
-Calculation differences may exist due to rounding. - Diversification effect represents the difference between total VaR and the sum of the VaRs for the four risk categories.
+Calculation differences may exist due to rounding. - The diversification effect represents the difference between total VaR and the sum of the VaRs for the four risk categories.
 This effect arises because the four market risk categories are not perfectly correlated.

-Stressed VaR.
+Stressed VaR (SVaR).
 SVaR is the potential loss in value of trading assets and liabilities, as well as certain investments, loans, and other financial assets and liabilities accounted for at fair value, during a period of significant market stress.
 SVaR is calculated at a 99% confidence level over a 10-day horizon using market data inputs from a continuous 12-month period of stress.
-We identify the stressed period by comparing VaR using market data inputs from different historical periods.
+The firm identifies the stressed period by comparing VaR using market data inputs from different historical periods.

-The table below presents our period-end, high, low and mean of the average weekly SVaR for the three months ended March 2021.
+The table below presents the firm's period-end, high, low and mean of the average weekly SVaR.
 Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.